vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

        * `vscode-kubernetes.enable-snap-flag` - Enables compatibility with instances of VS Code that were installed using snap.
        * `vs-kubernetes.disable-context-info-status-bar` - Disable displaying your current Kubernetes context in VS Code's status bar.
 When active, it can be used to switch context from the status bar.
        * `vs-kubernetes.disable-namespace-info-status-bar` - Disable displaying your current Kubernetes namespace in VS Code's status bar.
 When active, it can be used to switch namespace from the status bar.
-       * `vs-kubernetes.enable-minimal-describe-workflow` - Enables the minimal describe workflow.
-By executing the describe command the queries to the cluster are reduced at minimum and users are able to freely type the resource name to describe.
-Guided prompt options are limited to Deployments, Jobs, Pods and Services.
        * `vs-kubernetes.suppress-kubectl-not-found-alerts` - Turns off the warning (and installation prompt) if `kubectl` was not found.
 You should not normally set this, as most of the extension depends on `kubectl`, but it can be useful if working primarily with Helm.
        * `vs-kubernetes.ignore-recommendations` - Set to true to silence Kubernetes extension recommendation notifications.
        * `vs-kubernetes.minikube-show-information-expiration` - Set to valid expiration date for minikube install to show information dialog box to display.
+       * `vs-kubernetes.enable-minimal-workflow` - Enables the minimal workflow for several actions (Get, Describe, Scale, Expose, Switch).
+By executing one of those commands the queries to the cluster are reduced at minimum and users are able to freely type the resource name to use.
    * `vsdocker.imageUser` - Image prefix for the container images e.g. 'docker.io/brendanburns'
    * `checkForMinikubeUpgrade` - On extension startup, notify if a minikube upgrade is available.
 Defaults to true.
    * `disable-lint` - Disable all linting of Kubernetes files